 What skills and expertise have you gained throughout time?
 Maybe there is something you studied in school that you can now write about.
 Consider academic topics or abilities such as language learning and auto repair.
 Keep in mind, it might not be in the field where you currently make your income from.

 Is there anything you’d want to learn more about?
 Think about what you like to do in your free time.
 It may be reading literature, writing a fantasy novel, or restoring that old vehicle in your garage.
 The following is an excellent list of blog ideas to write about.
 Better asked – when you’re not at your job, what do you like to do?

 Do you have a natural knack for something?
-It could be anything from a sport to a musical instrument, for example.
+It could be anything from a sport to a musical instrument.

 Your current job might be an excellent topic for writing.
 For example, if you’re a startup developer, you might start writing about front-end development or the tech sector.

 Where to Start: Make a list of 10–20 subjects that interest you.
 Make a Word document or a piece of paper and write this down.
-It will aid you in staying focused on your goals.
+Do it, right now – grab some paper.
 You can also refer to it afterward while making your final selection.